Sabrinas Organizing

 STUDY PROBLEM 6: SKIMMING THE SURFACE

-Studying material in the order in which it was first presented can lead to a false sense of security.
+Studying material in the order it was first presented can lead to a false sense of security.
 To encourage learning and go beyond the surface, mix it all up!
 Start in the middle.
 Jump around.
 Break up the order.

 If the material requires chronological study, try reviewing it backward.
 I learned this from a professor during my college years.
-We tend to spend more time at the beginning of the textbook chapter, the professor’s PowerPoint, or our own notes.
-By starting at the end and working backward, we ensure that we’ve given everything equal time.
+We tend to spend more time at the beginning of the textbook chapter, the professor’s PowerPoint, or our notes.
+By starting at the end and working backward, we ensure we’ve given everything equal time.

 STUDY PROBLEM 7: LETTING FRUSTRATION WIN